argoproj-labs/training-material/argo-workflows/api/api-docs.md

 You can use the API docs to send API requests, so it is really useful to testing things out.

+But you were asked for a password weren't you?

+You can use your ARGO_TOKEN as a password.

 ## Exercise

 Open the API docs and find an endpoint to create workflow templates.
 Create a workflow template and then submit it.